fdesign1/matiCV-modern3/content/authors/admin/_index.md

       - Research, Effective communications skills, proactive, time management.

 ---
-Technical Support Engineer and Native Spanish Speaker with a solid background in IT, data analysis, and support engineering.
-Experienced in troubleshooting, customer success, and process optimization, with a passion for product support and cross-team collaboration.
-Proven ability to enhance technical services and streamline support operations.
-Enthusiastic about web app development, speedway racing, gym workouts, and swimming.
+Technical Support Engineer and Native Spanish Speaker with a strong background in IT, data analysis, and support engineering.
+Skilled in troubleshooting, customer success, and process optimization, with a passion for product support and cross-functional collaboration.
+Proven ability to improve technical services and streamline support operations.
+In addition to my technical expertise, I develop websites, ride speedway, travel, work out at the gym, swim, and maintain a healthy lifestyle.

 🚀 Check out my [Portfolio](https://tu-link-aqui.com)